The Best Turkey Marinade – Quick Facts

 Notes

-- Marinade Time: the citrus flavors in this recipe are the perfect compliment to the turkey but the maximum marinade time should be about 60 minutes.
+- Marinade Time: the citrus flavors in this recipe are the perfect compliment to turkey but the maximum marinade time should be about 60 minutes.
 If it sits longer than that, the citrus might start to breakdown the turkey meat.

 Angela W Broyles says